tyo-nu/turtles/README.md

 to run all tests.

+Note: To import the turtles package, make sure the directory containing the turtles folder is in your PATH.

 ### Layout

 * filter_and_trim_TdT.sh - shell script used to cut and trim all NGS sequences.
 It requires fastqc and cutadapt (v1.16) to be installed.